InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/innersource-portal.md

 An easy way to display this information is in a table with columns giving just a little bit of extra information about the projects.
 Try to have just enough columns so that viewers can determine if they want to learn more about the project, but no more.
 Too much information will make the page overwhelming and difficult to use.
+Individuals and teams can self-add their projects to the page.

 Here is a sample set of columns: